 Our teams are providing food security in Yemen through the provision of multipurpose cash grants.

-Risk education teams them people in Yemen about the dangers posed by explosive remnants of war.
+Risk education teams teach people in Yemen about the dangers posed by explosive remnants of war.
 In particular, children are taught how to identify and avoid ordnance.